Hailey Baldwin Refuses To Join A Girl Squad

 The concept of a “girl group” or “squad” is a new one in show business and the entertainment industry in general.
 A squad is formed by a close-knit group of celebrities who socialize together by visiting different events and social parties.
 Kendall Jenner and Taylor Swift are two popular celebrities who have formed their own girl squads, becoming trendsetters who have encouraged other female celebrities to follow suit.

-It can be said that Hailey Baldwin does not belong to either of these two squads, because the model has good relationships with Kendall Jenner, as well as celebrities like Gigi Hadid who has close ties with Taylor Swift’s squad.
+It can be said that Hailey Baldwin does not belong to either of these two squads because the model has good relationships with Kendall Jenner, as well as celebrities like Gigi Hadid who has close ties with Taylor Swift’s squad.
 Apart from Gigi Hadid, celebrities like Cara Delevingne and Lena Dunham are prominent members of Taylor’s squad.

 The rivalry between Jenner and Swift intensified ever since the “Blank Space” singer started feuding with Kanye West.
 Since then, other celebrities like Hailey Baldwin have been caught in between the warring squads.